NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 Ans.

-Structure of eye:
+Structure of the eye:

-Cornea is transparent.
+The cornea is transparent.
 It is responsible for most of the refraction of light rays towards the retina.

-Iris is a dark, circular muscular diaphragm behind the cornea.
+Iris is a dark, circular, muscular diaphragm behind the cornea.

-It controls the pupil size which in turn controls the amount of light entering the eye.
+It controls the pupil size, which in turn controls the amount of light entering the eye.

-Pupil is surrounded by the iris.
+The pupil is surrounded by the iris.
 It regulates and controls the amount of light entering the eye.

 and cones).

-Cone cells are coned shaped cells which detect colour
+Cone cells are coned-shaped cells which detect colour

-Rod cells are rod shaped cells which are light sensitive.
+Rod cells are rod-shaped cells which are light-sensitive.

-Optic nerve connects the eye to the brain.
+The optic nerve connects the eye to the brain.

 Nerve fibres carry impulses from the retina to the visual cortex.